 One of the most horrifying examples of medical malpractice is a surgeon forgetting a foreign object inside the body cavity.
 Retained foreign objects after surgery can wreak havoc on the patient’s insides, causing serious post-operative health complications.
 Most patients do not realize that retained surgical bodies occur up to once every 1,000 operations.
-If you believe you are a victim of this gross form of medical negligence in Louisville, find out how to hold the at-fault party accountable here.
+If you believe you are a victim of this gross form of medical negligence in Kentucky, contact a Louisville medical malpractice lawyer to find out how to hold the at-fault party accountable.

 A retained foreign body, retained foreign object, or retained surgical body is any item left inside a patient after a surgery that should not be there.
 Any surgical tool, instrument, or material unintentionally left inside the body cavity after an operation is a retained foreign body.
 Follow-up surgeries are typically necessary to remedy retained foreign bodies, as the patient cannot safely continue living with the object in the body cavity.

 A surgeon or other health care professional may accidentally leave behind a foreign body due to an act of negligence.
 During a typical surgery, the operating room has systems in place to cultivate a reasonably safe environment for the patient.
 It is up to the surgical team to communicate properly with each other, adequately prepare the patient and tools, and to engage in practices such as counting items before and after an operation.
 Unfortunately, human error can lead to retained foreign bodies under any circumstance.